Yuan3.0 Ultra: A Trillion-Parameter Enterprise-Oriented MoE LLM: Abstract

 \section{Abstract}

-Although Mixture-of-Experts (MoE) Large Language Models (LLMs) deliver superior accuracy with a reduced number of active parameters, their pre-training represents a significant computationally bottleneck due to underutilized experts and limited training efficiency.
-This work introduces a Layer-Adaptive Expert Pruning (LAEP) algorithm designed for the pre-training stage of MoE LLMs.
+We introduce Yuan3.0 Ultra, an open-source Mixture-of-Experts (MoE) large language model featuring 68.8B activated parameters and 1010B total parameters, specially designed to enhance performance on enterprise scenarios tasks while maintaining competitive capabilities on general purpose tasks.
+We propose Layer-Adaptive Expert Pruning (LAEP) algorithm designed for the pre-training stage of MoE LLMs.
 In contrast to previous expert pruning approaches that operate primarily in the post-training phase, the proposed algorithm enhances training efficiency by selectively pruning underutilized experts and reorganizing experts across computing devices according to token distribution statistics.
 Comprehensive experiments demonstrate that LAEP effectively reduces model size and substantially improves pre-training efficiency.
-In particular, when pre-training the 1010B Base model from scratch, LAEP achieves a 48.3\% improvement in training efficiency alongside a 33.3\% parameter reduction, while still delivering excellent performance across multiple domains.
+When pre-training Yuan3.0 Ultra from scratch original with 1515B parameters, this algorithm delivers a 49\% boost in pre-training efficiency and a 33.3\% reduction in total parameters, while preserving the model’s outstanding multi-domain performance.
+On enterprise scenario benchmarks including Docmatix, ChatRAG, SummEval and MMTab, Yuan3.0 Ultra achieves leading accuracy.
+The model and codes are publicly available at \href{https://github.com/Yuan-lab-LLM/Yuan3.0-Ultra}{https://github.com/Yuan-lab-LLM/Yuan3.0-Ultra}.